 There are multiple considerations for clicker adoption at UCF.
 If you would like to implement clickers into one or more of your courses, please consider the following:

 UCF faculty members are free to use any clicker system they choose and the Faculty Center does not endorse any third-party vendors.
 In order to facilitate the process, we do work with several companies that have a presence on campus.
 These products have been vetted to ensure they meet all of UCF’s standards for educational technologies.
 While you are welcome to use another company, you would need to have the company vetted for UCF standards, indicated in the following steps.

-Four vendors are currently vetted to meet UCF standards: iClicker, Learning Catalytics, Top Hat, and TurningTechnologies.
-If you decide to adopt one of these four technologies, you may skip many of the steps below (as indicated).
+Three vendors are currently vetted to meet UCF standards: iClicker, Learning Catalytics, and TurningTechnologies.
+If you decide to adopt one of these technologies, you may skip many of the steps below (as indicated).
 For more information contact the Faculty Center or individual vendors.

 |Product Name||Physical Clicker||BYOD||Integration||Self-Paced Polling|